ArashAh/version_control_workshop/part-4.md

     ❓4.
 Take a look at the content of `demo.txt`, do you see your work from before stash (Input 4 to main by admin)?

 6. **Update, commit to main and push:**
-    - Open `demo.txt` and add this sentence: “Continue input 4 to main by admin, the sentence above was popped from the work before stash.
-Collaborator needs to integrate this before going forward and merging back to main.”
+    - Open `demo.txt` and add this sentence: "Continue input 4 to main by admin, the sentence above was popped from the work before stash.
+Collaborator needs to integrate this before going forward and merging back to main."
     - Add and commit:
     ```bash
     git add .